2011 United Nations High-Level Meeting on AIDS

 9 June 2011

-Dr Gottfried Hirnschall comments at the Ministerial Roundtable on HIV treatment as prevention
+Dr Gottfried Hirnschall comments on HIV treatment as prevention

 The Ministerial Roundtable "The game-changer: treatment for prevention" focused on opportunities and challenges to bridge the gap between new scientific evidence and turning the evidence into real treatment for millions in need.
 Dr Gottfried Hirnschall, WHO's Director of HIV/AIDS Department noted the encouraging response and support the countries have shown to the 2010 HIV treatment guidelines that advised earlier initiation of HIV treatment thus increasing the need for it.